API Basics

 Versioning and backwards compatibility

-The Lithic API will not make backwards-incompatible changes such as removing a field from the API without reaching out to you first.
-We're continually making backwards-compatible changes to the API.
-Examples of things we do not consider "breaking" include:
+The Lithic API will not make backwards-incompatible changes (such as removing a field from the API) without reaching out to you first.
+We're continually making backwards-compatible changes to the API, however.
+A record of backwards-compatible changes can be found in our Changelog.
+Examples of backwards-compatible changes which we do not consider "breaking" include: